 Shortly after its founding, ACSH abandoned even the appearance of independent funding.
 In a 1997 interview, Whelan explained that she was already being called a "paid liar for industry," so she figured she might as well go ahead and take industry money without restrictions.

 In its IRS Form 990 for its fiscal year ending June 30, 2003, ACSH reported revenues totaling $1,332,214 but ran a deficit that year just over $402,000.
 (In comparison, its total revenue for the year to June 30 1999 was $2,566,557).
 See ACSH financial data.

 Faced with a budget shortfall, ACSH suspended the production of its newsletter, ACSH News, for eighteen months.
 While ACSH's income has nosedived, salaries for the top three staff have climbed.
 In 2002-2003, the three highest paid staff - Whelan, Stier and Ross - accounted for $638,186 between them.

-In a year that the organisation ran a substantial deficit, the salaries of the top three accounted for 48% of the revenue for the year and over a third of the organisations total expenditure.
+In a year that the organization ran a substantial deficit, the salaries of the top three accounted for 48% of the revenue for the year and over a third of the organizations total expenditure.
 While Stier and Ross took a pay cut of approximately 4.5% each in 2002-2003, Whelan's salary rose by over 11%.

 During its first 15 years of operation, ACSH published the names of its institutional funders, but it has stopped doing this in recent years, making it harder to identify where all of its money comes from.
 In the latest years for which information is available, some 40 percent of ACSH's budget was supplied directly by industry, including a long list of food, drug and chemical companies that have a vested interest in supporting Whelan's message.

-In its 1984 Annual report ACSH provided an extensive list of its corporate and foundations.
+In its 1984 Annual report ACSH provided an extensive list of its corporate and foundation donors.
 ACSH funders have included the following:

 - ALCOA Foundation